Jerry0666/Network-function-UDM-introduction/README.md

 }

 ```
-In RegistrationAmf3gppAccessProcedure function, Udm first checks whether the context has been established for that UE, if UDM havd such context, it initiate a Nudm_UECM_DeregistrationNotification to the old AMF later.
-UDM used received information to create context and stored it to UDR.
+In the RegistrationAmf3gppAccessProcedure function, Udm first checks whether the context has been established for that UE; if UDM has such a context, it initiates a Nudm_UECM_DeregistrationNotification to the old AMF later.
+UDM used the received information to create context and stored it in UDR.

 ### Nudm_SubscriberDataManagement (SDM) Service
-The SDM service is used to to retrieve the UE's individual subscription data relevant to the consumer NF from the UDM.
-In SDMGetAmData funtion, AMF got subscription data used in registration and mobility management.
+The SDM service is used to retrieve the UE's individual subscription data relevant to the consumer's NF from the UDM.
+In the SDMGetAmData function, AMF gets subscription data used in registration and mobility management.
 In the response packet, AMF got gpsis, subscribedUeAmbr, and nssai.

 ![upload_6793e16d2435baf3f235d61178245873](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/6b1c0bcb-2b79-4523-ad8b-1cdaad758b52)

-The GPSI is used to addressing a 3GPP subscription in data networks outside the realms of a 3GPP system.
-It contains either an External Id or an [MSISDN](https://en.wikipedia.org/wiki/MSISDN).
-The subscribedUeAmbr is The Maximum Aggregated uplink and downlink MBRs(Max Bit Rate) to be shared across all Non-GBR(Non Guaranteed Bit Rate) QoS Flows according to the subscription of the user. (ts23502 Table 5.2.3.3.1-1).
+The GPSI is used to address a 3GPP subscription in data networks outside the realms of a 3GPP system.
+It contains either an External ID or an [MSISDN](https://en.wikipedia.org/wiki/MSISDN).The subscribedUeAmbr is The Maximum Aggregated uplink and downlink MBRs (max. bit rate) to be shared across all Non-GBR (non-guaranteed Bit Rate) QoS Flows according to the subscription of the user. (ts23502 Table 5.2.3.3.1-1).

 ![upload_e45012750cc609c51d59437c24f8fc4f](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/311a2b76-efe3-4afc-84e3-fcc95f65047e)

-In SDMGetSmfSelectData funtion, AMF got subscribed S-NSSAIs(Single Network Slice Selection Assistance Information) and Data Network Names for these S-NSSAIs.
-AMF will use these information to select an SMF that manages the PDU Session.
+In the SDMGetSmfSelectData function, AMF gets subscribed S-NSSAIs (Single Network Slice Selection Assistance Information) and Data Network Names for these S-NSSAIs.
+AMF will use this information to select an SMF that manages the PDU Session.

 ```golang=
 func HandleInitialRegistration(ue *context.AmfUe, anType models.AccessType) error {